networkx/networkx/doc/source/tutorial.rst

 (H can be a graph, iterator,  string,  set, or even a file.)

-Any hashable object (except None) can represent a node, e.g. a text string, an image, an XML objext, another Graph, a customized node object, etc.
+Any hashable object (except None) can represent a node, e.g. a text string, an image, an XML object, another Graph, a customized node object, etc.

 >>> G.add_node(H)